Nifty Oct futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.16% to 20.06.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, remained unchanged at 20.38.

-Reliance Industries, Bajaj Finance and TCS were the top traded individual stock futures contracts in F&O segment of NSE.
+Wipro, Reliance Inds and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News